This statement is made under section 54 of the Modern Slavery Act 2015.

-It sets out Skills for Logistics (2015) Ltd Slavery and Human Trafficking Policy statement for this financial year, month ending March 2020.
+It sets out the Skills for Logistics Ltd Slavery and Human Trafficking Policy statement.

-Skills for Logistics (2015) Limited is a not-for-profit logistics organisation that is listed under the holding company, The Skills Group Limited.
-Skills for Logistics (2015) Ltd are an End-Point Assessment Organisation for the logistics and distribution industry.
+Skills for Logistics Limited is a not-for-profit logistics organisation listed under the holding company, The Skills Group Limited.
+Skills for Logistics Ltd is an End-Point Assessment Organisation (EPAO) for the logistics, transport, and supply chain sectors.
 We also offer consultancy and technology & attraction solutions.

-The company has its head office in Bristol with assessors and contractors located throughout the UK.
-The organisation can also deal with contracts outside of the UK, using its UK based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
-Our staff are not in any category which is generally seen as a vulnerable to modern slavery in the UK.
+The company has its head office in Bristol with assessors and contractors throughout the UK.
+The organisation can also deal with contracts outside of the UK, using its UK-based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
+Our staff are not in any category which is generally seen as vulnerable to modern slavery in the UK.

 Our Policies on Slavery & Human Trafficking

-As an employer Skills for Logistics (2015) Ltd takes the necessary steps when recruiting any new members of staff either in a permanent position or as a self-employed contractor, that all employment checks are made, and that the employee has the full right to work within the UK.
+As an employer, Skills for Logistics Ltd takes the necessary steps when recruiting any new members of staff either in a permanent position or as a self-employed contractor, that all employment checks are made, and that the employee has the full right to work within the UK.

 All staff are paid above the minimum wage, and this goes directly in to personal bank accounts.